Blues (Super Rugby): 2013 season

 The 2013 season saw an all new Blues team with many players leaving, including Ma'a Nonu to the Highlanders and Gareth Anscombe to the Chiefs.
 On the morning of 31 October 2012 new coach Sir John Kirwan announced the 2013 Blues squad which included 14 Super Rugby debutants, and Ali Williams taking over as captain.
 Handed a bye on the first round the Blues started the regular season on 23 February 2013 with a 34–20 away win against the Hurricanes, followed by a 34–15 home win against the Crusaders the next week.
-3 consecutive losses followed, including the Bulls first victory at Eden Park.
-The Blues regained some form again, winning 4 of the next 5 games.
+Three consecutive losses followed, including the Bulls' first victory at Eden Park.
+The Blues regained some form again, winning four of the next five games.
 Beating the Highlanders at home and completing the double over the Hurricanes with a 28–6 win at Eden Park before losing a close game against the Reds.
 The Blues then defeated both the Stormers and the Rebels before losing 3 games in a row to the Crusaders, Brumbies, and Highlanders respectively.
 The Blues then travelled to South Africa with two must win games against the Sharks and the Cheetahs, unfortunately losing both and ending the Blues chances of making the play-offs.
 Ali Williams played his 100th game for the Blues against the Sharks.
 The Blues returned to New Zealand with a last home game against the already play-off qualified Chiefs.
 Despite a red card to Kane Barrett for stomping in the 23rd minute, the Blues played a remarkably strong game, taking the lead just after half-time but a yellow card to first-five Baden Kerr struck another blow for the Blues.
 The mounting Chiefs pressure paid off resulting in a Ben Tameifuna try with 17 minutes to go, winning the game for the Chiefs.
 The Blues walked off the field to a standing ovation from their fans, the first time an Eden Park crowd had been upstanding for a defeat.

-The Blues finished the season in 10th place, with 6 players earning All Black call ups and Frank Halai as the team's top try scorer scoring 10 tries in his debut season.
+The Blues finished the season in 10th place, with six players earning call-ups to the New Zealand national team, the All Blacks, and Frank Halai as the team's top try scorer scoring 10 tries in his debut season.
 They signed international super star Benji Marshall for the 2014 season (only to return to league with the Dragons halfway through it) and Ma'a Nonu for two seasons starting in 2014.